CatarinaPita/SML5202-2021-Catarina/page5.md

 <h1>Need Any Help?</h1>
 <p>In this page you will be able to get the help you want!
-However, if you think you need some extra help you can email me at CatarinaPita@email.com and we can book a private lesson with me.</p>
+However, if you think you need some extra help you can email me at CatarinaPita@email.com and you can book a private lesson with me.</p>

 <hr>